Click here to sign up for our Customer Newsletter for the latest news.

 Can I still call the Bank?

 Yes!
 We are here to help in any way we can.
-You can call our mainline (805 965 5942) or call any of our branches and offices directly:
+You may call our mainline (805 965 5942) or call any of our branches and offices directly:

 - Santa Barbara: 805 979 3545